 - On the other hand, don't buy garments that are too loose fitting

-to try and hide problems.
-Loose garments can make you look much bigger
+to try and hide weight.
+Loose garments can make you look much bigger than

 - Don't wear sweats outside your home.
 Sweats are just inappropriate in